What Fear, Stress, & Forgiveness Have In Common

 When we feel scared or fearful we go into survival mode.
 Often our response isn’t logical or rational.
 It’s a fight-or-flight moment.
 It’s a stressful moment.
-No one knows this better than author, speaker, health coach and band member Chris Wark.
+No one knows this better than an author, speaker, health coach, and band member Chris Wark.

 Chris was diagnosed with stage three colon cancer in 2003 at just 26 – two days before Christmas.

-During a recent interview with Chris, he talked about how he took control of his health and reversed the disease with a radical transformation of diet and lifestyle.
+During Episode 2 of TRANSCENDENCE, Chris talked about how he took control of his health and reversed the disease with a radical transformation of diet and lifestyle.

 As part of his own treatment, Chris decided he was going to eradicate fear and stress from his life.
 To do so, he decided the first step was to forgive every person who had ever hurt him.

-He came to the realization that when we resent someone or something we are holding on to that negative feeling.
-It manifests.
-It builds up.
-It stresses us even further.
+He came to the realization that when we resent someone or something, we are holding on to that negative feeling which then manifests, builds up, and stresses us even further.